Caroline Leigh Gascoigne

-Caroline Leigh Gascoigne (gas-koin′; née, Smith; 2 May 1813 – 11 June 1883) was a 19th-century English poet and novelist.
-She published Temptation (1839), Evelyn Harcourt (1842), Dr. Harold's Note-Book (1869), and other works in prose and verse.
+Caroline Leigh Gascoigne (gas-koin′; née, Smith; 2 May 1813 – 11 June 1883) was a 19th-century English poet and novelist from London.
+The daughter of a wealthy banker, she began writing at an early age and went on to publish several works in both prose and verse, including Temptation and Evelyn Harcourt.
+She was married to a Member of Parliament (MP) and had three children.

 Biography

 Caroline Leigh Smith was born 2 May 1813 in London, England.
-She was the daughter of MP John Smith, and his third wife Emma Leigh.
+She was the daughter of John Smith, MP, and his third wife Emma Leigh.
 Her early years were spent at her father's estate, Dale Park in Sussex.
 Her father was a rich banker but he was accidentally poisoned by his nearly-blind wife, who gave him an overdose of laudanum.
 Her elder half brothers were the MPs John Abel Smith and Martin Tucker Smith.

 Gascoigne began writing fiction and poetry at an early age.
+She published Temptation (1839), Evelyn Harcourt (1842), Dr. Harold's Note-Book (1869), and other works in prose and verse.

-In 1834, she married Lt.Col. (later, General) Ernest Frederick Gascoigne, MP for Liverpool, and there were three children from this union.
+In 1834, she married Lt.Col. (later, General) Ernest Frederick Gascoigne, MP for Liverpool, and the couple had three children.

-Caroline Leigh Gascoigne died on 11 June 1883.
+Caroline Gascoigne died on 11 June 1883.